How to Create a Table in SQL Server using Python

 conn.commit()

-Run the code in Python (adjusted to your server and database information), and an empty table called ‘products‘ (with a dbo schema) will be created.
+Run the code in Python, and an empty table called ‘products‘ (with a dbo schema) will be created.

 You can quickly check that an empty table was created by running the following SELECT query in SQL Server: